bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/assumeUTXO-update.md

     - Probably this should be moved to separate PR?

 - Questions about initial next steps (unanswered):
-  - Which release is this PRed target for?
+  - Which release is this PR targeted for?
   - Does it make sense to merge code changes first, then hash later?
   - Maybe staged rollout makes sense?
 First merge code changes, then merge hash, then distribute snapshots?
     - Assumeutxo is a new feature which needs testing.